copystring/ioBroker.roborock/README.md

 -->
 ### **WORK IN PROGRESS**
 * (copystring) Rework map parser and map creator
+* (copystring) Convert a lof of strings to template literals
+* (copystring) Improve go2rtc download logic

 ### 0.4.4 (2023-09-24)
 * (copystring) Fix for getting the map for each cleaning record